Orell Füssli: 19th century

-Upon the end of Napoleonic Wars, the appeal of Zürich as a publishing location sharply diminished.

-As the competitive pressure increases on the market in Germany, the publishing program moves back to Switzerland related topics and the focus of the business shifts to printing.
+Upon the end of the Napoleonic Wars, the appeal of Zürich as a publishing location sharply diminished.
+As competitive pressure increased on the market in Germany, the publishing program moved back to Swiss-related topics, and the focus of the business shifted to printing.

-The evidence for the first printing of securities dates back to 1827 and the first share certificates for Escher Wyss are printed in 1839.

-In line with the developments of industrialisation in Switzerland, Orell Füssli becomes one of the first printers to introduce high-speed newsprint press and would use it in production of NZZ which from 1843 on is published daily.
+The evidence for the first printing of securities dates back to 1827, and the first share certificates for Escher Wyss are printed in 1839.
+In line with the developments of industrialisation in Switzerland, Orell Füssli becomes one of the first printers to introduce a high-speed newsprint press and would use it in the production of NZZ, which from 1843 on is published daily.